CicadaSeventeen/debian-input-method-guide/README.md

-## Localization
+# Localization
 If you use non-English languages, you need to localize your system.
-Normally, localization needs two things: `locale` support and fonts.
+Normally, localization needs two things: `locale` support and fonts, but sometimes input method is also needed.
+If you are newcomer and do not want to set all of these three ( or two ) byy step, you can just read `For Newcomers` chapter.

 For locale suppports, SpiralLinux provides a program to install set, which you can easily find it out-of-box.
 If there are any problems, you can also install `locales-all` which provides all locale supoorts, and then edit environment variable to change languages.
 For example, you can edit `/etc/bash.bashrc` adding such line:
 ```
 export LANG=zh_CN.utf8
 ```